HawkX-XirisX/TLL_Spawn-System/README.md

 Dynamic Despawn: Enabled
 Update Rate: 4

-GameMode_Plain + SCR_GameModeSFManager is the combination used and validated during development of TLL Spawn System.
+-GameMode_Plain + SCR_GameModeSFManager is the combination used and validated during development of TLL Spawn System.

-2. Faction Manager
+2. Faction Manager:

 Your scenario needs a Faction Manager containing the factions used by your scenario.

 For example, our vanilla US/USSR test scenario uses:

-FactionManager_USxUSSR
+-FactionManager_USxUSSR

 Use the appropriate Faction Manager for your scenario and its factions.

 3. AIWorld — VERY IMPORTANT

 Your scenario must contain an appropriate:

-SCR_AIWorld
+-SCR_AIWorld

 for the terrain/map being used.